discopatrick/mid-level-interview/README.md

 # Technical test - candidate notes

+This code has been written and tested against Python 3.6.0

 The import command should be run with the CSV file as an argument, e.g.: `python manage.py import data/logins.csv`

 No database denormalisation has been performed, so the app is not as optimised as it could be.

+The tests produce a warning about naive datetimes, despite using the django.utils.timezone module to create datetime objects.
+More investigation is required.

 Please see TODO comments in the code for notes about other potential improvements.